This is my blog about Scaling Software Agility: Best Practices for Large Enterprises.

-It is based in large part on my book by the same name from Addison-Wesley.
+These two books represent my latest, published thinking on the topics described in the titles.
 However, as I continue to help some of the world’s larger software enterprises achieve the benefits of adopting agile methods, I continue to learn new things.
 As I do, I record them here.
-So in a sense, the blog serves as the “tip revision” for the book.
+So in a sense, the blog serves as the “tip revision” for the books.
 Taken together, it is the best content I can provide to the agile software enterprise.
+(If I knew more, I’d probably write more…)

-Fair warning though – as I learn new things and observe new and successful fact patterns, I have been know to change my opinions from those I have published prior.
+Fair warning though — as I learn new things and observe new and successful patterns in the industry, my thinking evolves and I have been know to change my opinions from those I have published prior.
 For even a part-time author and methodologist like me, that isn’t always so easy.
 But, as you search for meaningful guidance on these topics, please consider the alternative.

-This isn’t a particularly newsy or chatty blog, rather it is intended to serve as a relevant and deep content repository for describing and understanding agile best practices as they are applied to enterprise-class development, those organizations building software that requires collaboration amongst hundreds and even thousands of practitioners.
-So if you subscribe to it, you won’t be inundated by twice daily or even daily blog posts.
+This isn’t a newsy or chatty blog, rather it is intended to serve as a relevant content repository for describing and understanding agile best practices, including requirements management, as they can be applied to individual teams, as well as more advanced practices that scale to enterprise-class development — those organizations building software that requires collaboration amongst hundreds and even thousands of practitioners.
+So if you subscribe to it, you won’t be inundated by daily blog posts.
 (But then again you won’t if you don’t subscribe to it either!).

-Note: There is a fair amount of content here, so I try to organize it around a consistent set of categories which you’ll find in the Category widget on the right.
+Since there is a fair amount of content here, I try to organize it around a consistent set of categories.
+You’ll find these in the Category widget on the right.

 on page 222 of “Scaling Software Agility” you mention Supplemental Requirements and the potentially massive effect they could have on the architecture of the system and indeed on the rest of it (IMO).